klausss30/RefurbRadar-frontend/README.md

 { "isoCode": "NZ" }
 ```

-If the backend or geolocation endpoint is unavailable, the app falls back to New Zealand.
+If the API or geolocation endpoint is unavailable, the app falls back to New Zealand.

 ## Getting Started